 This is income earned from savings, investment property (not the primary residence), etc.

 A fixed rate of 30% is applied to the amount in Box 3.

 In general, tax liability is a result of a tax calculation including all applicable tax credits.
 Please note that a tax credit consists of an income tax part and a social security part.
 If you are not covered by the Dutch social security system, you are not entitled to the social security portion of the tax credit.
 The only exemption to this rule is the labor credit.

 General Tax credit

-You have a right to the Labor credit if you have one of the following type of income:
+You have a right to the Labor credit if you meet one of the following conditions:

 – salary or wages from current employment

 – income derived from trade or business

 – income from other activity